polyaxon/polyaxon/site/docs/management/ui/projects.md

 > For more details about this command please run `polyaxon project create --help`, or check the [command reference](/references/polyaxon-cli/project/#create)

-The project is created by default `private`, to make it private please add `--public`
+All projects are created by default `private`, you can change this behavior by adding `--public`

 To create projects with the UI